Bob Colacello

 BC

-You’re saying Bertolucci was considered art, but those were mainstream.
-What I’m trying to say is, even in the avant-garde or sophisticated European mind, there weren’t many films that dealt with homosexuality or lesbianism as their subject or where the main characters fit that definition.
-I’m trying to think of some.
-I mean [Igmar] Bergman didn’t make movies with gay themes.
-It finally surfaced with Gus Van Sant's My Private Idaho—but it came a little later.
-I think Bowie was a breakthrough with his androgyny and role play.
-But in the ‘70s, the publishing scene, the fashion world, the art world, were all small.
-Everybody knew everybody else.
+Even in the avant-garde European mind, there weren’t many films with homosexuality or lesbianism as the central subject, or where the main characters fit that definition.
+Bergman never did it.
+It finally surfaced with Gus Van Sant’s My Own Private Idaho—but that was later.
+Bowie was a breakthrough with his androgyny and role-play.
+In the ’70s, the publishing scene, the fashion world, the art world—they were all small.
+Everybody knew everybody.

 EO